A

 A.However, the opposite was not true.

-B.Experts think the research result could also apple to children.
+B.Experts think the research result could also apply to children.

-C.The people in the video had different expressions while eating.
+C.The people in the videos had different expressions while eating.

 D.A new study has found that other people’s likes and dislikes could play a part.

-E.This could help expert find ways to encourage young people to eat more healthy foods.
+E.This could help experts find ways to encourage young people to eat more healthy foods.

 Lisa, a lady aged 79, has realized her lifelong dream of traveling around the world.
 She has traveled to 193 countries and feels 21 of what she has accomplished in her life.